Granting

 Who Can Apply

-Applications may be submitted by parents, custodians, and guardians to benefit children in the United States whose parents' pursuit of progressive values has left them unable to fully provide for that child as a result of being targeted as outlined above.
-The young adult children 18 years or older of targeted activists may submit applications on their own behalf.
-Applications may also be submitted by or on behalf of targeted activist youth whose targeting has resulted in a significant adverse life impact.
-Applicants must meet the RFC's funding criteria.
+Applications may be submitted by parents, custodians, and guardians to benefit children (under age 18) in the United States whose parents' pursuit of progressive values has left them unable to fully provide for that child as a result of being targeted as outlined above.
+The young adult children (ages 18-24) of targeted activists may submit applications on their own behalf.

 Granting Cycles

 Applications are considered twice each year.
 The deadline for applications for Spring grants is March 21st and for Fall grants is October 13th.
 The RFC Board of Directors awards all grants.
-For questions or assistance, please call us at (413) 529-0063 or e-mail rfc@rfc.org.
+For questions or assistance, please call us at (413) 529-0063 or email granting@rfc.org.